caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

   *list* *of str*, *optional*, *default = HH:MM:SS , DD:MM:SS*

-  Coordinates of the centre of the field of view read from reference_dir by default
+  Coordinates of the centre of the field-of-view (read from reference_dir by default).